g-sree-jith/gsreejith/README.md

 💞️ I’m looking to collaborate on exciting open source projects
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/g-sree-jith/)
 😄 Pronouns: He/Him
-⚡ Fun fact: I love exploring satellite imagery and applying AI to environmental data!
+⚡ Fun fact: I love exploring the unknowns on data.

 <!---